lnheinrich8/StockPriceForecastModeler/README.md

 # TradingDeepLearningBuilder
 An interface in which the user can build a Neural Net, define its parameters, and deploy it on financial time series data.

-(Current app has a few hardcoded values and cannot be used to place real trades.
+(Current app needs testing and cannot be used to place real trades.
 This app serves as a proof of concept)

 ![Screenshot 2025-01-31 153631](https://github.com/user-attachments/assets/1474d189-7362-4156-9b70-31f21e847193)